-‘The Legend Of Zelda: Breath Of The Wild’ Special Ed Still Available on Walmart?
+‘The Legend Of Zelda: Breath Of The Wild’ Special Ed Still Available At Walmart?

 According to Express Co UK, the new Zelda game scores extremely high in early reviews.
 German Gamepro, which is known to be a very discerning platform for game reviews, has granted Breath of the Wild the second highest score ever for any game, beating top contenders in the Playstation and Xbox categories.
 Witcher 3 and Uncharted 4 have been scored at 92/100 each, while Zelda edges out an additional two points to catch a record-breaking 94/100.
 The highest score German Gamepro has given was a 95/100 for Grand Theft Auto IV.

-The Legend of Zelda: Breath of the Wild comes out in Standard Edition, Special Edition and Master Edition.
+The Legend of Zelda: Breath of the Wild comes out in Standard Edition, Special Edition, and Master Edition.
 While most would be content with playing the standard edition, serious fans are of course rooting for getting a bit more when it comes to landing such a monumental game.
 It would be hard to come across a master edition version at this point (originally retailing at $130 USD), unless you know someone and are willing to pay more than retail price, but it seems that catching a Breath of the Wild Special Edition is still possible.

 The Legend of Zelda: Breath of the Wild Special Edition on Walmart

 Apparently, as of posting time, Walmart still has pre-orders available online, which ships in 3-5 days starting tomorrow, according to their website.
 Other sites like Gamestop have long been overrun and have posted that the game isn’t available anymore.
-On Walmart, it’s priced at $99.96 and comes with the following:
+On Walmart, it’s priced at $99.96 and comes with the following.

 - The Legend of Zelda: Breath of the Wild game